 It seemed like bad practice to use stock images and less authentic.
 People would comment on it years ago, about how people should be taking their own photos.
 For product reviews, I definitely think it’s worth it or for anything you want to share authentically.

 However, spending 3 hours taking photos and editing them for a discussion post on a random topic is a huge time suck, where I could have been writing, working on my craft and actually building up the website.
 People don’t come to this type of blog for the images.
-Some of them are good though and I did improve my photography skills so that’s something.
+I did improve my photography skills so that’s something.

 2. Didn’t share posts enough.